abelard2008/VideoNow/README.md

 # VideoNow

+See my post about this repository here: https://terranjendro.wordpress.com/2016/11/04/aws-mysql-tableau-visualizations/

 In this repository, I have compiled the 2 main files that make up the data for my visualizations in Tableau:

 1. sakila-schema.sql